What are the Different Types of Bathroom Basins?

 Particularly popular in family bathrooms, full pedestal basins come in a wide range of sizes.

 Of course, before selecting this option you need to be sure the wall can support the full weight of the basin.
-If you are fixing it to a brick wall then there’s no problem whatsoever, but if it’s going onto a stud wall then some reinforcement will be required first.
+If you are fixing it to a brick wall then you shouldn't have a problem.
+However, if you want to fit a semi pedestal basin to a stud wall then some reinforcement will be required first.

 Perfect for traditional bathroom suites, washstand basins present a beautiful and classic look.
 They benefit from gorgeous ceramic basins standing on top of a chrome framework, giving you the detailing you have always desired.

-A wall hung basin is the perfect choice for a smaller bathroom or cloakroom.
+A wall-hung basin is a perfect choice for a smaller bathroom or cloakroom.
 They can be attached at any height, making them the perfect option if you have children.

-Often the choice of a minimalistic bathroom design, the countertop basin is usually positioned on top of a worktop or shelf and is paired with a tall basin tap or wall mounted basin taps.
-Countertop basins are available in a large range of shapes and sizes.
+Often the choice of a minimalistic bathroom design, a countertop basin is usually positioned on top of a vanity unit or worktop and pairs perfectly with a high rise basin tap or wall-mounted basin taps.
+Countertop basins are available in a large range of shapes, sizes, and colours from a classic white bowl to a more contemporary square black bowl.

-Maximise your storage options with a stylish vanity unit.
+Maximise your storage options with a stylish vanity unit and basin.
 Our impressive range of units have been designed to bring quality and practicality to any bathroom.
 With a wide range of storage solutions underneath your basin, and with a highly functional basin unit on top, a vanity unit is an ideal solution for any bathroom.

 What are bathroom basins made from?